simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 Send a test e-mail with this configuration right now | y | y Send a test e-mail to | mail@social.localhost |

-The last question of the SMTP server configuration is to send a test e-mail.
-If everything is configured correctly we can open the Mailcatcher web interface on `http://localhost:1080` and see the test e-mail.
+The last question of SMTP server configuration is sending a test email, which we should have answered yes.
+If everything is configured correctly, we can open the Mailcatcher web interface on `http://localhost:1080` and see the test email.

 {{< figure2 src="images/mastodon-mailcatcher.webp" class="mastodon-mailcatcher" caption="Mastodon test email" attrrel="noopener noreferrer" >}}